Yes, it’s sad, but we’re down to the last couple weeks of summer and the back to school countdown.

 - Where to get Safe sippy cups, water bottles, a stainless steel food thermos, (and baby bottles, too) like the ones in the picture above – for the best deals, scroll down at that link to find the ones that say free shipping.
 (After you spend $25.)

 - How to easily and quickly make big batches of cookies or other school lunch foods ahead of time!
 (More tips on making extras.)

 - Why come up with a Family Favorites Meal List?
 It’s very helpful, you’ll see why at that post.

-- Here’s my Real Food Ingredient Guide to help you know which foods to avoid and what their Real Food alternatives are.
+- Here's my Real Food for Rookies book to help you know which foods to avoid and what their Real Food alternatives are.
 Many have told me that they want to buy better foods, but are confused as to what they are.
 Hopefully this will become your “go-to guide” to help you quickly and easily plan meals and work your way through the grocery store aisles.

 - Share your keep-your-sanity tricks for the school year in the comments!